Ernst & Young: Audit practices

-In August 2021, UK accounting regulatory Financial Reporting Council (FRC) fined EY UK £3.5 million (US$4.8 million) for failing to challenge financial statements in its 2017 audit of UK transport company, Stagecoach Group.
+In August 2021, the UK's accounting regulator, the Financial Reporting Council (FRC), fined EY UK £3.5 million (US$4.8 million) for failing to challenge financial statements in its 2017 audit of UK transport company, Stagecoach Group.
 In addition, the auditing engagement partner Mark Harvey was sanctioned and fined £100,000.
 EY's fine was subsequently cut to £2.2 million for admitting to the failings, with Harvey's fine reduced to £70,000 for the same reason.

 In December 2021, EY filed a criminal complaint against unknown persons with Munich prosecutors relating to the alleged leak of a classified German parliamentary report relating to its role in the collapse of payments firm, Wirecard, to the German newspaper, Handelsblatt.

-In April 2022 the administrators of NMC Health filed a $2.5 billion lawsuit against EY, alleging negligence during its work on NMC's accounts spanning a seven-year period.
+In April 2022, the administrators of NMC Health filed a $2.5 billion lawsuit against EY, alleging negligence during its work on NMC's accounts spanning a seven-year period.

-In 2023, the Public Company Accounting Oversight Board reported on four EY Canada audits conducted in 2022 and found that half had "multiple deficiencies".
+In 2023, the Public Company Accounting Oversight Board reported on four EY Canada audits conducted in 2022 and found that half of them had "multiple deficiencies".

-In April 2023, the German Abschlussprüferaufsichtsstelle (APAS) (the federal watchdog, responsible for the oversight on auditors) assessed, that EY has committed violations of duty on its Wirecard mandate and prohibited the company for two years to accept new audit mandates for companies at the German stock exchange.
+In April 2023, the German Abschlussprüferaufsichtsstelle (APAS), the federal watchdog responsible for the oversight on auditors, asserted that EY had committed violations of duty on its Wirecard mandate and prohibited the company from accepting new audit mandates from companies in the German stock exchange for two years.

-In December 2024, a lawsuit was filed against EY accusing it of assisting the UAE-based Brooge Petroleum and Gas Investment Company FZE in defrauding investors during a 2019 special-purpose acquisition company (SPAC) merger.
+In December 2024, a lawsuit was filed against EY, accusing it of assisting the UAE-based Brooge Petroleum and Gas Investment Company FZE in defrauding investors during a 2019 special-purpose acquisition company (SPAC) merger.
 It alleges that Brooge fabricated financial data through fake invoices, customers and affiliated parties and forged 30-80% of its revenues between 2018 and 2020.
-EY allegedly supported Brooge’s scheme by “issuing unqualified audit opinions”.
-The lawsuit was filed by a group of Boorge Energy shareholders, who accused EY of fraud and violations of the Securities Exchange Act of 1934.
+EY allegedly supported Brooge's scheme by "issuing unqualified audit opinions".
+The lawsuit was filed by a group of Brooge Energy shareholders, who accused EY of fraud and violations of the Securities Exchange Act of 1934.
 The plaintiffs were seeking damages, interest, and legal fees.

-In April 2025, the company was fined £4.9 million by the UK Financial Reporting Council for 'serious breaches in standards' in its audits of Thomas Cook, which collapsed in 2019.
+In April 2025, the company was fined £4.9 million by the FRC for "serious breaches in standards" in its audits of Thomas Cook, which collapsed in 2019.

 Exam cheating by audit professionals

 In June 2022, the SEC fined the firm US$100 million "for cheating by its audit professionals on exams required to obtain and maintain Certified Public Accountant (CPA) licenses, and for withholding evidence of this misconduct from the SEC's Enforcement Division during the Division's investigation of the matter".
-EY admitted "the facts underlying the SEC’s charges" and the penalty is a record imposed on a US audit firm.
-The Canadian Public Accountability Board has announced that it will investigate whether EY's Canadian arm was involved in similar practices.
+EY admitted "the facts underlying the SEC's charges" and the penalty is a record imposed on a US audit firm.
+The Canadian Public Accountability Board announced that it would investigate whether EY's Canadian arm was involved in similar practices.